0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ### Create an alert rule from a template

-To create an alert rule from a template:
+To create an alert rule from a database watcher template:

 1. On the **Alerts** page of a watcher, find the template you want to use.
 Templates are grouped by category, such as **Resource usage**, **Workload patterns**, etc.
     > [!IMPORTANT]